haxejs/haxejs.com/README.md

 Angularjs is elegant and well designed, and it is the core of haxejs framework, many good javascript libraries based on angularjs are integrated/added seemlessly.

 4) Write Unit and E2E tests easier.
-Jasmine, karat, protractor are included.
+Jasmine, karma, protractor are included.

 5) Best suited for very complicated SPA(single page app)